 Social Studies Teacher (7–12), B.A.

 Program Overview

-In this bachelor’s degree program, you will take courses in such departments as Africana Studies, American Studies, Anthropology, Economics, History, Political Science, Puerto Rican and Latino Studies, or Sociology, any of which will provide you with a basis to critically examine historical and contemporary issues.
+In this bachelor’s degree program, you will take courses in such departments as Africana Studies, American Studies, Anthropology, Economics, History, Political Science, Puerto Rican and Latinx Studies, or Sociology, any of which will provide you with a basis to critically examine historical and contemporary issues.
 At the same time, you’ll learn how to transmit your knowledge to students and discover techniques to engage all students in diverse, urban school settings.

+Social Studies Teacher (7–12), B.A.